Skip to content

 cd lifeline

-2. Review the code: Examine the module structure and see how functions create reusable components.
+2. Review the code: Examine the class-based architecture and see how classes encapsulate related resources.

 3. Test with eval: